 Explain how the new feature fits within the business process.
 Explain via flowchart or step by step process.

 Samantha wants to adopt a child or become foster parent.
-Through the portal she can establish and manage family’s profile.
-Additionally the portal will facilitate functionality to search the nearby child care residential facility in neighborhood.
-Samantha contacts with any one of them in her private mailbox.
+Through the portal she can establish and manage hmailto:rajesh.kolachana@agreeya.comer family’s profile so that she and her family can connect with children’s caseworkers easily .
+Ideally,Children’s caseworkers search/look through such family profiles which have matching preferences with the characteristics of children needing families Additionally the portal will facilitate parents of foster kids to search and view the child care residential facilities and foster care agencies in their neighborhood.
+Samantha can contact and communicate with case workers using a private mailbox available on the portal.

 Functional Requirements